brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 3. Use `r` as an lvalue every time but one and as an rvalue for the last one: `g(r, move(r))` (if the implementation evaluates function arguments from left-to-right)
 4. Ill-formed if trying to substitute an rvalue multiple times.

 Moving twice is problematic if `g` takes both parameters by value - one of them will be moved-from.
 It's not even great if `g` takes both parameters by rvalue reference.
-Even if that's technically what the user wrote (`f()` _was_ an rvalue and they _did_ want to pipe it twice), I don't think it's what we should actually do.
+Even if that's technically what the user wrote (`f()` _was_ an rvalue and they _did_ want to pipe it twice), and even if that's the behavior that `std::bind` has (`std::bind(f, _1, _1)(rv)` will actually move from the rvalue twice), I don't think it's what we should actually do.

 Moving just the last is more efficient and actually safe, but now you have no idea if you can call `g(T&, T&&)` since the viability of this expression depends on implementation-defined evaluation order of function arguments.
 That just seems inherently not great.